Virtual data room for private equity hero.

 • Step 3: Upload and organize - drag files into the appropriate folders.
 Label them clearly.
 'Q3 2024 Management Accounts' is better than 'financials_v3_FINAL'.
 Create your folder structure: Corporate, Financial, Legal, Commercial, Operations, Product/Tech.
 Keep it simple.
 Investors know what to look for.

 • Step 4: Set permissions, then invite - don't invite people before you've set access controls.
-Add your first investor with the right permission level and monitor their engagement.

 Frequently asked questions